Section 44AD of The Income Tax: Simplified Tax on Small Businesses

 What Is 44AD In Income Tax?

-Under Section 44AD of the Income Tax Act, small taxpayers with an annual turnover below ₹2 crore can utilise presumptive taxation.
+Under Section 44AD of the Income Tax Act, eligible small businesses with turnover up to ₹3 crore can opt for presumptive taxation, subject to prescribed digital receipt conditions.
 This scheme eliminates the need for detailed bookkeeping, as profits are assumed to be 8% of the total turnover.
 If income is received digitally or through bank transactions, the presumed profit rate is lowered to 6%.
-However, those opting for this scheme are not permitted to claim deductions for business expenses under Sections 30 to 38 of the Income Tax Act.

-Also Read More About Section 44AA of the Income Tax
+Also Read More About: Section 44AA of the Income Tax

 Section 44AD: Key Features

-1. Turnover Limit
+Turnover Limit

-2. Exclusions
+Exclusions

 Businesses involved in plying, hiring, or leasing goods carriages and those earning income through brokerage or commission cannot adopt Section 44AD.
 These exclusions ensure that the scheme is targeted towards genuinely small businesses and not misused by larger or different types of enterprises.

-3. Deductions
+Deductions

 Taxpayers under this scheme cannot claim deductions for business expenses under Sections 30 to 38.
 This simplifies the tax computation process and reduces the potential for disputes over deductible expenses, ensuring a straightforward tax calculation based on turnover.

-4. Compliance
+Compliance

 Eligibility for Section 44AD